 Peer tutors facilitate student learning by helping to clarify specific course content and promote the use of appropriate study strategies.
 Tutors may consult with faculty for course resources, guidance, and direction in their tutoring work.
 The most common courses supported include introductory courses in mathematics, chemistry, physics, economics, engineering, and computer science.
 Tutors conduct regularly scheduled one-on-one and group tutoring sessions throughout the semester as needed.
 They also host Drop-in sessions on a weekly basis.
 Peer Tutors do not provide answers to homework assignments, but work with students to model problem solving strategies and explain course-specific concepts in compliance with university academic integrity standards.
 Peer Tutors typically work 5-10 hours per week.

-Supplemental Instruction (SI) Leaders are students who facilitate weekly out-of-class group study sessions in targeted courses which they have successfully completed.
-SI Leaders utilize collaborative activities to ensure peer-to-peer interaction in small groups which integrate “what to learn” with “how to learn”.
-SI Leaders are expected to attend lectures for the course they support and meet regularly with the professor to clarify course content and material.
-They must plan and implement their sessions, guiding students through the most difficult course concepts, while sharing strategies they used to be successful in the course.
+Supplemental Instruction (SI) Leaders are students who facilitate weekly out-of-class study sessions in courses that they have successfully completed.
+SI Leaders utilize collaborative learning techniques to ensure peer-to-peer interaction in small groups.
+SI Leaders are expected to attend lectures for the course they support and to meet regularly with the professor to clarify course content and material.
+They plan and implement their sessions, that guide students through difficult course concepts, while also sharing strategies they used to be successful in the course.
 SI Leaders typically work 10-15 hours per week.

 The role of a Tartan Scholar Ambassador is to support the cohort of first year Tartan Scholars students.
 Ambassadors focus on the program's mission to promote a sense of belonging; to support self-authorship; and to encourage growth mindset.
 Ambassadors provide peer support, assist with program development and execution, identify resources for academic support, serve as a liaison between each small group of students known as Tartan Scholar families, their Tartan Scholar mentors, and the Tartan Scholar staff; and fosters an environment which encompasses a successful academic and co-curricular first year experience.
 Tartan Scholar Ambassadors typically work 4-6 hours per week.